YLBohak/yasmin-intro-lab-automation/Project8.1-Firmata_approach/README.md

 1. Develop a Python script that communicates with an Arduino device using the pymata4 library.
 2. Set up a pin for digital input and monitor its changes.
 3. React to button presses on the Arduino.
 When the button is pressed, perform an action (e.g., print a message, turn on an LED).
 4. Initially, use the time.sleep() function to create a delay between button press checks.
-This version of the script should be named Reacting_button_press_pymata4_using_sleep.py. --> we can skip this stage.
+This version of the script should be named Reacting_button_press_pymata4_using_sleep.py.

 5. Modify the script to use a timer instead of time.sleep().
 This will allow the script to perform other tasks while waiting for the button press.
 This version of the script should be named Reacting_button_press_pymata4_using_timer.py.